-Light exposure during pregnancy key to normal eye developmentJanuary 16th, 2013 in Ophthalmology /
+Light exposure during pregnancy key to normal eye developmentJanuary 16, 2013 in Medicine & Health / Ophthalmology

 New research in Nature concludes the eye – which depends on light to see – also needs light to develop normally during pregnancy.